Denning

 | 6,6 km | 8,1 km | 36,0 km |

-Denning is well equipped for everyday needs.
-Mr. Lodge mentions a shopping street with numerous stores, and NordOstKultur describes Ostpreußenstraße as a popular shopping street with over 100 stores, service providers and eateries.
+Denning is well positioned for everyday needs - a shopping street with numerous stores, and NordOstKultur describes Ostpreußenstraße as a popular shopping street with over 100 stores, service providers and eateries.
 This keeps the district pleasantly practical for everyday use.

-One of Denning's great advantages is its open spaces.
-The Denninger Anger borders the district to the south, as well as the Zamilapark and the district sports facility, according to Mr. Lodge.
-Sports, tennis and fitness facilities are explicitly mentioned on the existing site.
+One of Denning's great advantages is its open space and leisure facilities.
+With the Denninger Anger in the south, the Zamilapark and additional sports and exercise areas, the district offers good opportunities for recreation, exercise and everyday life in the countryside.
+Sports, tennis and fitness facilities also contribute to the fact that Denning not only appears quiet and residential, but also enables active leisure activities directly in the residential area.
 This is a clear added value, especially from a residential perspective.